The goal of No Show Conference is to give game industry professionals a space to explore our skillsets, our motivations, and our limits as developers.

 - All-Access Pass – does what it says on the tin; gets you into everything happening throughout the weekend

-- Game Jam Pass – our alternative to a “student pass” since half the broke people we know aren’t students; make a game over the weekend and show it off in the conference’s closing keynote post-mortem
+- Game Jam Pass – make a game over the weekend and show it off in the conference’s closing keynote post-mortem

 The Microsoft New England Research & Development Center (NERD) is a research and software innovation campus located in the heart of Cambridge, Massachusetts.
 The NERD vertical campus spans two buildings with its primary presence and conference center located at One Memorial Drive and a recently renovated and expanded space located at One Cambridge Center.
 NERD is home to some of Microsoft’s most strategic teams including Microsoft Research New England, Microsoft Application Virtualization (App-V), SharePoint Workspace, Microsoft Technical Computing, Microsoft Advertising, Microsoft Lync, Microsoft Office 365 and more.
 NERD has become a hub of activity for the local tech community and has hosted more than 900 events and welcomed more than 80,000 visitors during the past three years.